Selamlik Wins Eurimages Award at Karlovy Vary

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- "Reminiscence" (Ukraine), directed by Anastasia Tykha and produced by Darya Bassel, won both an additional €20,000 prize and the Connecting Cottbus Award; the jury highlighted its all-female creative team.
+- "Reminiscence" (Ukraine), directed and written by Anastasia Tykha and produced by Darya Bassel, received an additional €20,000 cash prize and also won the Connecting Cottbus Award; it follows Sasha returning to her hometown to find her brother's staged photos three years after he vanished in the war.